Chess Endgames and Their Hidden Secrets

 The Legend of the Fighting King

-Chess Endgames: Both Kings will try to push the other back.
-The central control of squares by pawns will have a bearing.
+Chess Endgames - Both Kings will try to push the other back, the central control of squares by pawns will have a bearing

 When you first learn to play chess they tell you to get the King safe.
 It's one of the mantras of the opening.
 Develop your pieces, get them to active squares, ready to attack.